Why support this project?

 Real and Lasting Impact:

 Permanence: HIR project activities must generate permanent removals of GHG emissions.
 This requires that the carbon sequestered and stored in regenerated biomass will not be released due to unmitigated risk factors including wildfire, extreme weather events, over-grazing and feral animal proliferation.
-HIR projects take extensive action to mitigate risks to the permanence of GHG emissions removals and are subject to a permanence period of 100 years.
+HIR projects take extensive action to mitigate risks to the permanence of GHG emissions removals and are subject to a permanence period of up to 100 years.

 Additionality: A project is additional if the GHG emissions removals would not occur without the implementation of the project activities.
 HIR projects take place on land where native forest growth has been suppressed for at least 10 years prior to the commencement of project activities (the baseline period).
 HIR projects should demonstrate that land management changes, including the immediate cessation of native forest clearing, would not have occurred without the intervention of the HIR project.
 Furthermore, HIR projects should demonstrate to the regulator that land management changes are not required by Local, State or Federal Law.

-Leakage: In the context of HIR projects, leakage refers to the risk that the commencement of HIR project activities in a Carbon Estimation Area (CEA) leads to a measurable decline in forest cover and emissions increases outside the CEA
+Leakage: In the context of HIR projects, leakage refers to the risk that the commencement of HIR project activities in a Carbon Estimation Area (CEA) leads to a measurable decline in forest cover and emissions increases outside the CEA.

 SDGs: The project helps to address the following United Nations Sustainable Development Goals: